CHVong/ColorPicker/README.md

 ## Noteworthy Discoveries & Bugs Encountered
 - Event listener is lost when using innerHTML to append a saved color set to the DOM, make use of insertAdjacentHTML instead
 - Event delegation needed for looping.
-Bug that happened was having to click on trashcan twice.
-Once to add an eventlistener and once more to actually run the code.
+Bug occurred where the trashcan needed to be clicked on twice to delete.
+Once to add an eventlistener and once again to actually execute the event.
 - CSS height property does not translate well when trying to use transition after a DOM removal.
 Use max-height instead.
-- Removing an inline style from the dom will result in `style=""` instead of getting rid of the declaration completely.
+- Removing an inline style from the DOM will result in `style=""` instead of getting rid of the declaration completely.

 ## Authors